 Through this she saw the transformation that the Yawanawá tradition could bring in both worlds.
 But she also became increasingly concerned for the future of the tradition as well as for the rainforest itself.

 In 2021, Hushahu began to realise a dream she’d had for a long time: Centro Awavãna.
 A model of sustainability and food-sovereignty in indigenous community, Centro Awavãna is a project of cultural preservation on multiple levels.

 The Yawanawá carry something rare and precious in the world of today.
-Many traditions like this one have been forgotten already and the Yawanawá are blessed to still hold on to what was passed down orally through generations before contact with the western world.
+Following a near cultural extinction, they are blessed to still hold what was passed down orally through countless generations.

 Preservation of the Yawanawá arts and crafts:

 When Hushahu entered her first diet, she began expressing the world she discovered through art.
 Without any materials, she began drawing on herself with the traditional paints Nanẽ (Genipapo) and Paxĩti (Urucum), designing in the earth and painting with charcoal from the fire.
 Taking inspiration from the traditional stories she began bringing back the traditional decorations of her people, working with beads, feathers, bone and other things from the forest.